E2E: Efficient Filtered AKNN Search via Adaptive Termination: Our Proposed Cost Estimation Framework

+\stitle{Cost Estimation.} Based on the features extracted in the early probing module, we train a lightweight model (i.e., a GBDT-based cost estimator implemented with LightGBM) to predict the query cost $\hat{W}_q$.
+We adopt a tree-based estimator to ensure both low inference overhead and high accuracy (see Section~\ref{sec:Training}).

+\stitle{Adaptive Termination.} Recall that in the first stage of graph search, we perform early probing to extract runtime features and train a model to predict the query cost.
+In the second stage (local expansion), the search must continue exploring the graph to collect enough nearest neighbors that satisfy the filter, which is often the dominant cost.
+Fortunately, our cost predictor enables \emph{adaptive early termination}: we dynamically monitor the cost incurred so far and stop the expansion once it reaches the predicted budget $\hat{W}_{q}$.
+This allows us to prune unnecessary node expansions and directly return the current results.

-\stitle{Remark.} We quantify the total computational cost, denoted as $W_q$, by the Number of Distance Computation (NDC) performed during the filtered search for $q$.
-We utilize NDCs as our primary metric because it provides a hardware-agnostic measure of algorithmic efficiency, linearly mapping to search latency while abstracting away variations in machine architecture and implementation details.
+\stitle{Remark.} Given a query $q$, we quantify its cost, denoted as $W_q$, by the number of distance computations (NDCs).
+We use NDCs as our primary metric because it is hardware-agnostic and correlates well with search latency, while abstracting away machine and implementation details.